 Two weeks ago, I wrote an article entitled, 5 Love Lessons Men Can Learn From Christian Grey.
 It received many comments, mainly from men angry I didn’t address what women can do to improve relationships.
 I had always intended to write an article for women and here it is.

-I made a case for what women loved about Christian Grey and what men could learn, if they were so inclined, about how to please a woman from characteristics Mr. Grey exhibited.
+I made a case for what women loved about Christian Grey in 50 Shades of Grey and what men could learn, if they were so inclined, about how to please a woman from characteristics Mr. Grey exhibited.
 However, there are just as many lessons for women that the books don’t teach.

 2. The love of a good woman does not turn the “bad” boy into a prince.
 This fantasy begins early in life with many Walt Disney movies and continues through soap operas, Harlequin romance novels and romantic comedies.
 In the real world, a “bad” boy typically remains a “bad” boy until he decides he wants to change and many never do.
 Your love will not heal or otherwise transform a man from bad to good.
 And if your man does try to change for you, it will likely not last because the change is not self-motivated.